 Teen Arts Action Group (TAAG)

 Help plan and host our teen programs by applying to be a Frist Volunteer Teen Ambassador!
-In September and May, we’ll welcome new members to our Teen Arts Action Group.
-Open to ages 15–19.
+Email teens@FristArtMuseum.org for more information about our Teen Arts Action Group, open to teens ages 15–18.

 Teen ARTlabs are a safe space for you to engage with professional artists (recommended by TAAG), create art, and learn about art careers.
 Last year, our ARTlabs included animation, illustration, poetry, and video editing.
-Join us on April 14, May 20, June 17, September 16, and October 21 for this year’s ARTlabs.
-Registration links for these events to be posted soon.
+Join us on May 20 (see below), June 17, September 16, and October 21 for this year’s ARTlabs.

 Presented on Zoom